-KC is a senior in the College of Arts and Sciences, pursuing a double major in cognitive neuroscience and Japanese language and culture with a minor in biology.
-She is a TRiO leader for WUSTL’s TRiO Program, an academic peer mentor for the Deneb STARS Program, a College Prep tutor, and an editor for WUSTL’s Frontiers Health Review.
+KC is a graduate student pursuing an MA in Japanese.
+She graduated from WUSTL in 2019 with a double major in cognitive neuroscience and Japanese language and culture.
+While in college, she was a TRiO leader for WUSTL’s TRiO Program, an academic peer mentor for the Deneb STARS Program, a College Prep tutor, and an editor-in-chief for WUSTL’s Frontiers Health Review.
 KC enjoys watching foreign films, writing in Chinese calligraphy, and dog-spotting in her free time.

 What brought you to The Writing Center?

 My passion for writing really began in high school, but most of my courses confined my essays to the notorious five-paragraph format.
 This not only limited my writing capacity tremendously, but also had (wrongfully) convinced me that writing was not fun.
 It wasn’t until I took my first writing course at Wash U that I felt free to write what I want how I want.
 From then on I rediscovered my love for writing and the power of word.
 With the encouragement of my professors I was led to The Writing Center.

 What do you like most about working with writers at The Writing Center?